chirag6451/EngageAI/README.md

-# AI-Powered Cold Email Personalization Tool | Smart Outreach & Engagement
+# EngageAI | AI-Powered Cold Email Personalization Tool

 This application enables users to send highly personalized cold emails to potential clients using AI.
 It streamlines the email drafting process by generating customized content based on real-time data, ensuring better engagement and higher response rates.

 ## Key Features

-- **Custom Email Generation**: The app drafts personalized emails using AI, tailoring content based on the recipient's details.
+- **Custom Email Generation**: The app drafts personalized emails using AI, tailoring content based on the recipient's details and website analysis.

 - **CSV Upload & Website Analysis**: Users can upload a CSV file with target data and provide a website URL.
 The app retrieves website content in real time to craft relevant emails.

-- **Location-Based Personalization**: If the recipient's location is available, the app adds real-time weather information to make the email more engaging.
+- **Location-Based Weather Personalization**: The system detects the recipient's location from the provided data, retrieves the next day's weather forecast, and incorporates natural-sounding weather references in the email to create a personalized opening that feels authentic and engaging.

 - **Business & Contact Customization**: Users can input their business details and contact information, which are considered while drafting emails.

 - **Single & Bulk Email Generation**: Users can generate a single test email or create emails for all contacts in the list.

+- **Company Profile Generation**: The system automatically creates detailed company profiles using AI analysis of the target company's website, extracting key information like services, target market, and business model.

-- **Download & Edit**: The generated emails can be downloaded as a text file for further customization and editing.
+- **Document Generation**: Generated emails can be downloaded as text files or compiled into Word documents for further customization and editing.

+- **Email Sending Capability**: Directly send personalized emails with attachments from within the application.

+- **Batch Processing**: Process multiple companies in a single batch with progress tracking and results summary.

 This solution helps businesses enhance their outreach efforts by making cold emails more relevant, engaging, and impactful.
+The weather-based personalization creates a natural conversation starter that shows attention to detail and creates an immediate connection with the recipient.

 ## Technical Stack